devplanet-dp/my_avatar/README.md

  For the name, enter **ExampleInstrumentedTest**.
 Select **Class** from the type and press **Enter**.

- Next, you can implement the test function by adding following methods:
+ Next, you can implement the test function by adding following methods for **AndroidJUnit4** test:

  ```
  package com.devplanet.myavatar